philparzer/stable-diffusion-for-dummies/README.md

 # 2. Setup 🛠️

 - use Windows Search to search for 'Anaconda' and open 'Anaconda Prompt'
-- in Anaconda Prompt enter the followin two commands (hit enter after each line):
+- in Anaconda Prompt enter the following two commands (hit enter after each line):

 ``` command prompt
 conda env create -f environment.yaml